athompson11/Home-Lab-Setup-Scripts/README.md

 # Home Lab Setup Scripts
-This is a repository of Terraform and Ansible scripts for setting up/replicating my Homelab setup.
+This is a repository of Terraform and Packer scripts for setting up/replicating my Homelab setup.

 Required: